Items arranged in order of publication date. Scroll down for all entries. Selection does

 degrees of trauma and psychological distress present in the population, the use of detention for these asylum-seekers may

 be cruel and retraumatizing.
 (Grace Chen for The ILC Public Education Institute)

 Organisational systems' approaches to improving cultural competence in healthcare: a systematic scoping

 International Journal for Equity in Health, 16:78 (2017), 19 pp.

-and structures to enable healthcare organizations and professionals to work effectively in
+and structures to enable healthcare organizations and professionals to work effectively in culturally diverse situations."

-were: user engagement in the development or implementation of strategies, organizational readiness, and delivery across multiple sites.
+in the development or implementation of strategies, organizational readiness, and delivery across multiple sites.
 However,

 there is a clear need for additional studies in order to bolster the case for systemic approaches to cultural competence.